safety-research/ciphered-reasoning-llms/README.md

-# All Code, No Thought: Language Models Struggle to Reason in Ciphered Language
+# All Code, No Thought: Current Language Models Struggle to Reason in Ciphered Language

 This repo contains the code used to run all experiments for the [paper](https://cipheredreasoning.app/).